 You or we may close your checking or savings account at any time without advance notice, except that we may require you to give us seven days advance notice when you intend to close your savings or interestbearing checking account by withdrawing your funds.
 See Notice of Withdrawal in the Other Terms and Services section.
 You or we may close your time deposit account at maturity without advance notice.
 Bank of America may close your account, convert your account to another account type or change your account's overdraft setting at its discretion due to excessive overdrafts.
+The Bank may in its sole discretion, decline, delay, cancel and/or reverse your orders, transactions or instructions, and/or place disbursement and other restrictions on any of your accounts, with or without notice to you.
+The law may require us to notify you.
+Please see the Electronic Bank Disclosures section for your rights if we fail to complete an electronic funds transfer for a personal account, and the Electronic Banking Services and "Freezing" Your Account and Delayed Transactions sections for more information about limits that apply to your transactions.

-The Bank may in its sole discretion and without notice to you, to the extent permissible under applicable law and other governing documents applicable to your account, decline, delay, cancel and/or reverse your orders, transactions or instructions, and/or place disbursement and other restrictions on any of your accounts.
 If an account was closed and then we reopen it, the account is subject to our standard terms and fees for that type of account.
 Any waiver that applied before the account was closed does not apply when we reopen the account.